 This intensive review course is designed to prepare students for success on their licensure examination.
 It provides a comprehensive overview of key topics and concepts essential for the National Board Dental Hygiene Examination.
-This is a credit/no credit course.
 Prerequisite: All previous semester coursework.
 2 Credit Hours